 |Meet Day||M/W||2:40 PM - 4:00 PM||RG-20|

-Examines democracy in terms of competition, participation, and civil and political rights.
-Covers such questions as: What are the alternative conceptions of democracy?
-What democratic indices are available, and what do they indicate about worldwide trends in democratization?
-What underlying cultural, economic, and social conditions promote democracy?
-What is the role of institutions, such as parties, the media, the electoral system, and the legal system?
-What are the consequences of democratization for economic growth and welfare or for international peace and cooperation?
-The course takes a broadly comparative perspective, looking at both established and emerging democracies from all regions of the world.
-All classes are posted on the Web, and extensive use is made of Internet resources.
+Examines autocracies, hybrid states, democracies, and processes of regime change in terms of competition, participation, and civil and political rights.
+Covers questions such as: What are the alternative conceptions of democracy and autocracy?
+What indices are available and what do they suggest about worldwide trends?
+What underlying cultural, economic, and social conditions promote regime change?
+What can be done to strengthen the institutions of democratic governance, such as through constitutions, elections, and rule of law?
+What are the consequences of democratization for economic growth, welfare and security?
+With a broadly comparative perspective, these issues are examined from all regions of the world.
+Assessment involves both a scholarly research paper and an applied policy report.
 See www.pippanorris.com for details.